dancs-dev/dancs.dev/content/blog/pihole-with-doh.md

 One of the benefits of this approach is that you can easily change the IP address of a machine without having to update many records.
 It also makes it easier to see what machine a domain is pointing to.

-Even if you don't currently have any other homelab services, you can use this feature for easier access to the Pi-hole admin interface!
+Even if you don't currently have any other homelab services, you can use this feature for easier access to the Pi-hole admin interface.
 Once you've set up a local DNS record pointing to the machine your Pi-hole is running on, and a CNAME record for your Pi-hole, see [Further reading](#further-reading) for how to reverse proxy to Pi-hole using NGINX.

 ## Setting your devices to use Pi-Hole DNS

 You now need to set up your devices to use Pi-hole as their DNS server.
 The most straightforward way to ensure all of your devices use Pi-hole is to set it as your router's DNS.
 Unfortunately, not all routers support this.
-If your router does not support this, you will need to set each device to use Pi-hole.
-As there are so many different ways this could be done, I will not go into detail here.
-Instead, use your favourite search engine to find instructions for your specific operating system or device.
+If your router does not support this, you will need to set each device to use Pi-hole (or use a more complex method such as setting up a DHCP server).
+As there are so many different ways this could be done, search for instructions for your specific operating system or device.

 ## Further reading